 Upload Certification of Finances Form

-- Proof of financial support is required to issue the form DS-2019 and will be reviewed during the visa application process.
-A screen shot of online bank account balance, official bank statement, or signed letter from the bank detailing available balance are examples of financial support documents.
+- Proof of financial support is required to issue the form DS-2019 and will be reviewed by the U.S. embassy or consulate during the visa application process.
+A screen shot of an online bank account balance, official bank statement, or signed letter from the bank detailing the available balance are examples of financial support documents.
 Bank documents must be dated within the past 6 months and meet the requirements described on the Certification of Finances Form.
-Proof of financial support is not required for US citizens.
+Proof of financial support is not required for U.S. citizens and ISEP students.

 Upload English Proficiency Documents

 - Academic Information: